xnigel/CryptoBox_Python3/README.md

 # Essential libraries
 To execute the CryptBox, a bunch of Python libraries need to be installed.
 Follow the commands below to get it done.

-if an old version was installed
+If the old version of pycrypto / crypto was installed, uninstall them:
 >pip3 uninstall pycrypto

-if an old version was installed
 >pip3 uninstall crypto

-if an old version was installed
->pip3 uninstall pycrypto
+Install new pip / pycrypto / pyOpenSSL
 >python.exe -m pip install --upgrade pip

 >pip3 install pycryptodome